-Spring means ants are going to become more of a pest issue in homes.
-We created this guide so you can differentiate between the two most common ants inside of homes in Minnesota and Wisconsin.
+Spring means ants are going to become more of a pest issue inside homes.
+We created this guide so you can differentiate between the two most common ants inside homes in Minnesota and Wisconsin.
 These are the carpenter ant and the pavement ant.
 These two ants make up more than 90% of our ant calls when people are seeing ants inside of their home.

 Comparing And Contrasting Pavement Ants And Carpenter Ants